Beyond Beyond

 We began work in the early stages of the pandemic studying our technology and its potential to target SARS-CoV-2 infection.

-Within the first few months of research, molecules had already been identified which showed potential.
+Within the first few months of research, Bicycle® molecules had already been identified which showed potential.
 These molecules have been further optimised and have shown potent anti-viral activity in relevant pre-clinical model systems.

 Bicycle initiated work on SARS-CoV-2 in April 2020 and secured significant Innovate-UK funding to apply its novel platform to seek a solution to help with the pandemic.
 To do this we rapidly formed close partnerships with a network of key opinion leaders in academia, such as MRC Laboratory of Molecular Biology and the University of Liverpool, who had access to key anti-viral assays, specialist facilities and in vivo models.
-We identified, in as little as four weeks for some molecules, numerous families of Bicycles which can bind to at least 12 different sites or “epitopes” on the SARS-CoV-2 spike protein.
+We identified, in as little as four weeks for some molecules, numerous families of Bicycle molecules which can bind to at least 12 different sites or “epitopes” on the SARS-CoV-2 spike protein.

-These molecules have shown potent preclinical activity in human lung SARS-CoV-2 infectivity assays.
+These Bicycle molecules have shown potent preclinical activity in human lung SARS-CoV-2 infectivity assays.
 In multiple animal models, we have seen promising results of inhibiting viral replication and reducing activation of the host cytokine response.
-Moreover, these Bicycles have also shown encouraging activity in vitro across many of the variant strains of concern of SARS-CoV-2, including: alpha, beta, delta and omicron.
+Moreover, these Bicycle molecules have also shown encouraging activity in vitro across many of the variant strains of concern of SARS-CoV-2, including: alpha, beta, delta and omicron.
 Bicycle continues to evaluate these compounds in a range of assays.
 We believe there is a significant therapeutic opportunity, as these compounds have also been shown to be systemically available through a nasal route of administration in animal models.

-As part of our efforts, we also created Bicycles targeted against the Nucleocapsid protein, which is another SARS-CoV-2 protein and the antigen used in diagnosing COVID infection in patients using lateral flow tests.
+As part of our efforts, we also created Bicycle molecules targeted against the Nucleocapsid protein, which is another SARS-CoV-2 protein and the antigen used in diagnosing COVID infection in patients using lateral flow tests.
 Bicycle has formed a successful partnership with a leading diagnostic expert to evaluate these as novel SARS-CoV-2 diagnostics in Lateral Flow Tests.